If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Enter any interest which was payable on a loan incurred to buy machinery or plant for use in the trade.

-Other allowable business expenses (box 19)
+Other allowable business expenses (box 19 on the paper return)

 Enter the total of any trade or professional journals, subscriptions or any other sundry running costs not included elsewhere.
 Don’t include the non-business part of any expense or the cost of ordinary clothing.

-Allowable class 2 self-employed own social security contributions (boxes 20 to 22)
+Allowable class 2 self-employed own social security contributions

 You pay class 2 (primary and secondary) contributions if you’re self-employed.
 The secondary contributions can be claimed as an expense in your accounts.